I met and hired my future boss while attending a regional corporate kick-off for a company I was employed at in 2013.

 Consider offering an internship for students that potentially fit your profile.
 Talk with the school to find out what would work best for you and them.

-When recruiting potential students, college and universities discuss how an education at their school has provided real employment at good companies.
+When recruiting potential students, colleges and universities discuss how an education at their school has provided real employment at good companies.

 These institutions are very interested in making the percentage of their former students employed quickly after graduation as high as possible.